KM6IAU/diy-repeater-guy/README.md

 This project is provided for educational purposes.
 S-COM has generously publicly provided the resources upon which the project draws.
 The project maintainer's goal is to respectfully contribute to the amateur radio hobby without harm to any party.

 ## Observations and Notes
-[vocabulary.json](https://github.com/KM6IAU/diy-repeater-guy/blob/main/vocabulary.json) is a JSON dict based on the vocabulary tables beginning on page 471 of the [S-COM 7330 User Manual](http://www.scomcontrollers.com/downloads/7330_UserMan_V1.8.pdf).
+[vocabulary.json](https://github.com/KM6IAU/diy-repeater-guy/blob/main/vocabulary.json) is a JSON dict which reflects the vocabulary tables beginning on page 471 of the [S-COM 7330 User Manual](http://www.scomcontrollers.com/downloads/7330_UserMan_V1.8.pdf).

 See additional notes in [NOTE.md](https://github.com/KM6IAU/diy-repeater-guy/blob/main/NOTE.md).